Tem-light/cerrerconnect/Frontend/SETUP.md

 ### Backend won't start:
 - Check if port 5000 is available
-- Verify `server-php/.env` exists and MySQL credentials are correct
+- Verify `Backend/.env` exists and MySQL credentials are correct
-- Ensure the MySQL schema has been applied (`server-php/sql/schema.sql`)
+- Ensure the MySQL schema has been applied (`Backend/sql/schema.sql`)

 ### Frontend won't connect to backend:
-- Ensure backend is running on port 5000
+- Ensure Apache is running in XAMPP (Backend is served at `/careerconnect/Backend`)
 - Check vite.config.ts has correct proxy configuration
 - Clear browser cache and restart dev server

 ### Database connection errors:
 - Ensure MySQL is running and reachable
-- Check DB settings in `server-php/.env`
+- Check DB settings in `Backend/.env`
-- Confirm the database and tables exist (run `server-php/sql/schema.sql`)
+- Confirm the database and tables exist (run `Backend/sql/schema.sql`)

 ## Production Build